 - Warranty: 2 year parts, 1 year labor

 NordicTrack is quite possibly the most respected brand in the treadmill word, consistently delivering in every aspect: quality, budget-friendliness, and technology.

-Their T 6.5 S is the best treadmill for the money, offering the biggest bang for your buck.
+Their T 6.5 S is the excellent treadmill for the money, offering the best bang for your buck.